Topological and magnetic properties of the interacting Bernevig-Hughes-Zhang model: Results

 This change is also accompanied by a difference in magnetic moments of the edge and bulk, which follows the same pattern as the averaged edge electronic charge density.
 This can be quantified by defining:

 where

-$\Delta S$ is shown as a function of interaction strength in Fig.~\ref{Fig: Topological properties m=3.0, U!=0}(b), where we observe that the T$_1$ phase is dominated by the magnetic moments of the bulk, in contrast to the T$_2$ phase, which exhibits larger magnetic moments along the edges.
+$\Delta S$ is shown as a function of interaction strength in Fig.~\ref{Fig: Topological properties m=3.0, U!=0, 8x4}(b), where we observe that the T$_1$ phase is dominated by the magnetic moments of the bulk, in contrast to the T$_2$ phase, which exhibits larger magnetic moments along the edges.
 This can be intuitively understand by appealing to a real-space picture, as the antiferromagnetism first develop on the edges and then moves towards the bulk as $U$ increases, and eventually reach a saturation in the Mott insulating region~\cite{topAFM3}.
 The presence of the antiferromagnetic ordering and topology has previously been explored at the mean-field level in these systems \cite{topAFM1,topAFM2,topAFM3}.
-It is quite surprising to observe that this subtle yet finite feature has a one-to-one connection with the edge electronic density as depicted in the figure.
+We note that this subtle yet finite feature has a one-to-one connection with the edge electronic density as depicted in the figure.
+Similar to the case of charge and magnetic properties for $m=3.0$, we also find a consistency in the topological properties between the $8\times 4$ and $4\times 4$ cylinders depicted in Appendix~\ref{Sec: 4x4 Results at m=3.0}.

-Figure~\ref{Fig: Topological properties m=1.75, U!=0} presents these topological quantities for the case of $m=1.75$.
+Figure~\ref{Fig: Topological properties m=1.75, U!=0} presents these topological quantities for the case of $m=1.75$ on a $4\times 4$ cylinder.
 Similar to the observations made for the case of $m=3.0$, we first identify the T$_1$ topological phase within the paramagnetic region, followed by the emergence of T$_2$ topological phase during the onset of antiferromagnetic order.
 The difference in magnetic moments of the edge and bulk also follows the same behaviour as shown previously for the case of $m=3.0$, that is, the paramagnetic T$_1$ region is dominated by the bulk moments whereas the antiferromagnetic T$_2$ phase is dominated by the edge moments.
 Moreover, our results also illustrate that the edge electronic charge density in the antiferromagnetic Mott insulating region are negligible, implying that this region is non-topological.